awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* boolean
 - *Default:* true

-Wether we need to create an EMR on EKS Service Linked Role.
+Flag to create an IAM Service Linked Role for EMR on EKS.

 ---